arcus-azure/arcus.templates/docs/preview/web-api-template.md

 As part of this template the following HTTP header(s) are removed for security sake:
 * `Server` header * Provides information concerning the Web API runtime

+The OpenAPI documentation is available by-default.
+Be careful of exposing sensitive information with the OpenAPI documentation, only expose what's necessary and hide everything else.